 Tooth extractions should always be a last resort and not the first course of action however sometimes it is not possible to save a tooth and it needs to be extracted.
 While you won’t necessarily swell up like a chipmunk, some swelling may occur.
 Some other side effects include

 - Slight bleeding

 Your tooth socket needs to go through a period of healing after tooth extraction and the first phase is known as the inflammatory phase.
 During the inflammatory phase, the blood clot needs to form in the socket and granulation tissue must form over the wound.

 You can expect some swelling to occur up to four days after your tooth extraction before the growth of new tissue can replace the blood clot.
 By the fifth day, the swelling should have subsided naturally but it may take up to two weeks for it to disappear completely.
-The good news is that there are measures you can take to minimise swelling and speed up recovery and healing.
+The good news is that there are measures you can take to minimize swelling and speed up recovery and healing.

 How To Reduce Swelling After Tooth Extraction?